 Be careful not to confuse tansy with tansy ragwort (Senecio species) and other plants generically referred to as "tansy."

 Insufficient Evidence for

-Tansy is also UNSAFE when applied to the skin.
+When applied to the skin: Tansy is POSSIBLY UNSAFE.
 It can cause a severe skin reaction.

 Allergy to ragweed and related plants: Tansy may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
 If you have allergies, be sure to check with your healthcare provider before taking tansy.

 Porphyria, an inherited condition that affects metabolism: There is some concern that tansy might make this condition worse.

 Alcohol can cause sleepiness and drowsiness.
 Tansy might increase the sleepiness and drowsiness caused by alcohol.
 Do not drink alcohol and take tansy at the same time.

 Do not take this combination

 You Might Also Like

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.